James Lawrence Bartol: Personal life

-Bartol married a woman by the last name of Charbounier, with whom he had at least one daughter.
-Bartol died on June 23, 1887, in Baltimore.
+Bartol married Corinne M. Cherbonnier, daughter of Pierre Cherbonnier.
+They had at least one daughter.
+He lived on Bolton Street in Baltimore.

+Bartol became sick and was confined to his room since December 1885.
+He died from bronchitis on June 23, 1887, at the home of his son-in-law in Baltimore.
 He was buried in Green Mount Cemetery in Baltimore.